Your Student's Devices

-- We are hoping to have all devices ready by the start of school
+- Depending on supply chain availability we are planning to have all devices ready by the start of school.

 How often do I get a new device?

-- In general, new devices are provided at the start of 6th and 9th grade.
-Once assigned you will keep the same device for 3 years of middle school or 4 years of high school.
+- In general, new devices are provided at the start of 6th grade.
+Once assigned you will keep the same device for 3 years of middle school.

 - If you lose or permanently damage device you will receive a replacement device up to the limits of our damage warranty program.

 What does “management” mean?